How to support positive mental wellbeing

 Even a small amount of activity will have a positive impact on your mental health.
 Here are some activities to try:

-While we’ve been asked to spend more time indoors, we are able to leave the house to exercise.
-If you are able to do this, try to make the most of sunlight, fresh air and nature each day.
+If you are able to do get outdoors then try to make the most of sunlight, fresh air and nature each day.

 Keep active around the house, for example, helping with the hoovering, cooking or cleaning.